Colossians 2:16-17 Commentary

 Such a relapse would be an attempt to roll back the Divine purpose, and impede that religious progress which Christianity had introduced; an effort to restore an intolerable yoke, and rob the new religion of its spirituality and vigour.
 The result would be to stifle devotion by a periodical mechanism, and degrade obedience into a service of trifles.

 And therefore the apostle solemnly warns the Colossians not to be imposed upon by such pretences, and not for a moment to submit to teaching which would supplant the real by the ritual, and give them a religion of obsolete externalities for one of vital freedom and spiritual jurisdiction.
-(A Commentary on the Greek Text)
+(Colossians 2)

 Phil Newton has an excellent sermon on Colossian 2:16-19…